 IPSR’s homepage (http://ips.sagepub.com/) provides a link to the articles nominated for the Award and SAGE provides open access to the articles.

-The recipient(s) of the Award is announced in an issue of IPSR and the award is given at a reception hosted by SAGE at every two IPSA World Congresses of Political Science.
+The recipient(s) of the Award is announced in an issue of IPSR and the award is given at a reception hosted by IPSA and IPSR at every IPSA World Congress of Political Science.

 Meisel-Laponce Award Recipients